Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Empirical Results

-We have run experiments over three datasets whose information is shown in Table~\ref{table:datasets}.
-The UW-CSE database contains information about a computer science department ({\it alchemy.cs.washington.edu/data/uw-cse}).
-This is a benchmark database used in relational learning literature.
-We learn the target relation {\it advisedBy(stud, prof)}, which indicates that student {\it stud} is advised by professor {\it prof}.
-The HIV database contains structural information about chemical compounds ({\it wiki.nci.nih.gov/display/NCIDTPdata}).
+\item {\bf HIV}: The HIV database contains structural information about chemical compounds ({\it wiki.nci.nih.gov/display\\/NCIDTPdata}).
 We learn the target relation {\it antiHIV(comp)}, which indicates that compound with id {\it comp} has anti-HIV activity.
 In this dataset, the positive examples are compounds known to have anti-HIV activity, while negative examples are compounds known to lack anti-HIV activity.
-The IMDb database ({\it imdb.com}) contains contains information about movies and people who make them.
-We learn the target relation {\it dramaDirector(dir)}, which indicates that person with id {\it dir} has directed a drama movie.
-Over the UW-CSE and IMDb databases, we generate the negative examples by using the closed-world assumption, and then sample to obtain twice as many negative examples as positive examples.